Multilayer bootstrap networks: Discussions

 \subsection{Bootstrap methods}

-Bootstrap resampling \citep{efron1979bootstrap,efron1993introduction} has been applied successfully to machine learning, where the phrase \textit{bootstrap} comes from the proverb \textit{to pull oneself up by one's bootstrap}.
-Given a data set $\mathcal{X} = \{\x_1,\ldots,\x_n\}$, a bootstrap sample is obtained by randomly sampling $\mathcal{X}$ $n$ times, \textit{with replacement}.
-For example, a bootstrap sample of $\mathcal{X} = \{\x_1,\ldots,\x_6\}$ may be $\mathcal{X}^*=\{\x^*_1=\x_2,\x^*_2=\x_5,\x^*_3 = \x_1,\x^*_4 = \x_2,\x^*_5=\x_4,\x^*_6=\x_1\}$.
-Give an estimator $\theta=f(\mathcal{X})$ and bootstrap samples $\{\mathcal{X}^{*}_v\}_{v=1}^V$, one can use bootstrap replicates $\{\theta_v^* = f(\mathcal{X}_v^*)\}_{v=1}^V$ to make inference.
-One of the key ideas of supervised bootstrap methods in machine learning is that bootstrap resampling is an effective way of reducing the variance of predictions \citep{hastie2009unsupervised}.
-Bootstrap aggregation (\textit{bagging}) \citep{breiman1996bagging} builds a regression tree on each bootstrap sample (originally without replacement) and aggregates the prediction results of the trees, which reduces the prediction variance from $\sigma^2$ by a single tree to $\rho\sigma^2+\frac{1-\rho}{V}\sigma^2$ where $0\leq\rho\leq 1$ is the correlation coefficient between the trees.
-Random forests \citep{breiman2001random} further reduce $\rho$ by the random selection of features at each node.

-MBN has several differences from the above supervised bootstrap methods.
-First, MBN uses random subsampling \textit{without replacement}.
+Bootstrap resampling \citep{efron1979bootstrap,efron1993introduction} has been applied successfully to machine learning.
+It resamples data \textit{with replacement}.
+MBN does not adopt the standard bootstrap resampling.
+In fact, MBN uses random subsampling \textit{without replacement}, also known as \textit{delete-$d$ jackknife resampling} in statistics \citep{efron1993introduction}.
 The reason why we do not adopt the standard bootstrap resampling is that the resampling in MBN is used to build local coordinate systems, hence, if a data point is sampled multiple times, the duplicated data points are still viewed as a single coordinate axis.
-Moreover, bootstrap resampling will make parameter $k$ of the $k$-centers clusterings in a layer not a constant, which is an undesired behavior for MBN.
-Second, although the variance components of MBN and the supervised bootstrap methods share a similar advantage, MBN aims to reduce the small local variances of data instead of reducing the variance of predictions.
-Third, MBN is built from bottom up stacking instead of top-down splitting.
-Fourth, MBN builds a vast number of local trees implicitly in the feature space instead of building a handful global trees directly on the input data points explicitly.
-However, MBN was motivated from and shares many common properties with the bootstrap methods, such as building each base clustering from a random sample of the input and de-correlating the base clusterings by the random selection of features at each base clustering, hence, we adopted the phrase ``bootstrap'' in MBN and clarify its usage here for preventing confusion.
+Moreover, it will cause the $k$-centroids clusterings built in different data spaces.
+However, MBN was motivated from and shares many common properties with the bootstrap methods, such as building each base clustering from a random sample of the input and de-correlating the base clusterings by the random sampling of features \citep{breiman2001random} at each base clustering, hence, we adopted the phrase ``bootstrap'' in MBN and clarify its usage here for preventing confusion.